python/mypy/docs/source/installed_packages.rst

 will find packages installed for that python executable.

-Note that mypy does not support some more dynamic import features, such as zip imports and advanced custom import hooks.
+Note that mypy does not support some more dynamic import features, such as zip imports, namespace packages, and advanced custom import hooks.